tschoergez/vrops-tenant-app-api-collection/README.md

 vRealize Operations Tenant App provides a REST API for programatic access to pricing policies, bills and raw metrics in the vRealize Operations API.
 The API is documented on the Tenant App itself in https://<tenantapp>/tenant-app-api/swagger-ui.html

+The easiest way to get started is using the Postman Client to try out the APIs.
+Postman allows you to export code samples in many scripting and programming languages, so the purpose of this repository is to provide examples in a generic format using Postman.

 ### Prerequisites